-Immigration became a central topic in the Brexit debate and, throughout his election campaign, Donald Trump denounced free trade agreements for their impacts on US jobs.
-These are contentious issues, but as world leaders meet in Marrakech for this year’s climate change negotiations there is something more fundamental at stake that is undeniable: free trade allows Westerners to consume cheap food and goods from all over the world, and it is not environmentally sustainable.
+Immigration became a central topic in the Brexit debate.
+And, throughout his election campaign, Donald Trump denounced free trade agreements for their impacts on US jobs.
+These are contentious issues.
+But as world leaders meet in Marrakech for this year’s climate change negotiations there is something more fundamental at stake.
+Free trade allows Westerners to consume cheap food and goods from all over the world.
+This is not environmentally sustainable.

 This was especially true when it came to immigration.
 Around Brexit in particular, campaigners debated the costs and benefits of migration for jobs, services and the economy.
-Whatever those of us on the Remain side think of these issues, the referendum is done, the UK government is preparing for Brexit, and questions are now being asked about whether restrictions on migration are really a good idea, and what conditions are needed for these to happen.
+Whatever those of us on the Remain side think of these issues, the referendum is done, the UK government is preparing for Brexit.
+Questions are now being asked about whether restrictions on migration are really a good idea, and what conditions are needed for these to happen.
 Recent statements by European and Indian ministers are clear on this matter – it will not be easy to uncouple the free movement of people and free trade among countries.

 In the US, however, both Clinton and Trump have challenged the free trade orthodoxy that allows Westerners to buy low-cost goods made in factories on the other side of the world.
-These deals have been blamed for the loss of American manufacturing jobs and Trump’s message, at least, seems to have resonated with voters.
-Whether foreign trade really is responsible for the decline of American manufacturing or not, the consumption that’s allowed by free trade does have a dark side, and it’s time we talked about it.
+These deals have been blamed for the loss of American manufacturing jobs.
+And Trump’s message, at least, seems to have resonated with voters.
+Whether foreign trade really is responsible for the decline of American manufacturing or not, the consumption that’s allowed by free trade has a dark side.
+It’s time we talked about it.

 Our consumption comes with hidden social and environmental costs that remain outside the market and are not paid by consumers.
 Where local regulations allow, companies can manufacture goods cheaply by exploiting workers or polluting the environment.
-CO2 emissions occur in the country where goods are manufactured, so that the global production of goods in China and other emerging economies, and their export to developed nations, is estimated to be responsible for around a quarter of global CO2 emissions.
+CO2 emissions occur in the country where goods are manufactured.
+The global production of goods in China and other emerging economies – and their export to developed nations – is estimated to be responsible for around a quarter of global CO2 emissions.
 At the moment, producers are held to account for these emissions, but shouldn’t consumers be blamed too?

 How can we do this?
 Free market economics are the norm in many Western nations.
 People expect choice as a right, human nature wants more and, in the free market, this drives greater consumption.
-Informed consumer choices lead to change – for example, buying local food in season can make a positive difference, and food localism is a growing movement in many western nations – but such movements remain small.
+Informed consumer choices lead to change.
+For example, buying local food in season can make a positive difference.
+And food localism is a growing movement in many western nations – but such movements remain small.
 It will be challenging to influence consumer behaviour on a large enough scale to bring sizeable benefits.

 Regulation could also play a role.
 The French government has banned supermarkets from wasting or spoiling unsold food, instead forcing stores to give it to food banks.
 Going further than this, the Green Party manifesto for the 2015 UK General Election included pledges to link taxation more directly to environmental damage.
-Such measures are unlikely to be popular in a post-Brexit UK and Trump-led United States, where legislative “red tape” is viewed as part of the problem.
+Such measures won’t be popular in a post-Brexit UK and Trump-led US, where legislative “red tape” is viewed as part of the problem.

-The uncomfortable question that needs to be asked is this: can we protect the Earth’s natural resources for future generations if free market economies across the world continue to grow unlimited, or do we need to find another way?
+Uncomfortable questions need to be asked.
+Can we protect natural resources for future generations if free market economies across the world continue to grow unlimited?
+Do we need to find another way?
 And if free market economies are not the way, what economic models would work?